duck-fi/contracts/contracts/testing/README.md

-# dispersion-fi/contracts/testing
+# duck-fi/contracts/testing

 These contracts used only for unitary testing.
-These are not considered as a part of dispersion-fi.
+These are not considered as a part of duck-fi.

 ## Contracts